-ESSENTIAL NOTES 1.
-Use the available resources of space, staff, money and equipment as efficiently as possible, liaising with line manager.
-Application form 2.
-Make safe any hazards/breakages encountered if possible/safe to do so, or alert facilities manager/ SLT immediately if it cannot be dealt with by you.
+ESSENTIAL NOTES se the available resources of space, staff, money and equipment as efficiently as ossible, liaising with line manager.
+Application form Take safe any hazards/breakages encountered if possible/safe to do so, or alert acilities manager/ SLT immediately if it cannot be dealt with by you.
 Interview References 3.
-4. Report breakages/hazards to line manager afterwards even if dealt with at the time.
-Contribute to the keeping of records of departmental resources.
-References 5.
-Encourage students to respect school property and keep rooms tidy.
+Re eport breakages/hazards to line manager afterwards even if dealt with at the time.
+References 4.
+Co ontribute to the keeping of records of departmental resources.
+5. Encourage students to respect school property and keep rooms tidy.